Westfjords: Population

-The lack of flat lowlands in the area limits the potential for agriculture, which is mostly restricted to low-intensity sheep grazing near the fjords.
-Good natural harbors in many of the fjords and their proximity to fishing areas are vital for the local economy.
-The Westfjords are very sparsely populated, even by Icelandic standards: the total population in 2020 was 7,115.
-The district capital and by far the largest settlement is Ísafjörður (population around 4000).
+The lack of flat lowlands limits agriculture, mostly restricted to low-intensity sheep grazing near the fjords.
+Good natural harbors in many fjords and their proximity to fishing areas are vital for the local economy.
+The Westfjords are sparsely populated, even by Icelandic standards; the total population in 2024 was 7,168.
+The largest settlement is Ísafjörður, with a population of 2,679.